quadproduction/quadpype/tests/integration/README.md

 How to check logs/errors from app
 --------------------------------
-Keep PERSIST to True in the class and check `test_openpype.logs` collection.
+Keep PERSIST to True in the class and check `test_quadpype.logs` collection.

 How to create test for publishing from host
 ------------------------------------------